blackbear10000/SynthRankOracle/readme.txt

   HEX format result: 0x734254432031332e353300000000000000000000000000000000000000000000 Readable string: sBTC 13.53

+# How to use?
+1. Send a request by Client Contract to chainlink node.
-Website can get the result from Client Contract: 0x778307ECA558a33AbA4d85AD2cd0fefcC315fbDC.
-  Variables: rank0, rank1, rank2, rank3, rank4 (the data of first rank 5)
+2. Website can get the result from Client Contract - the data of first rank 5: rank0, rank1, rank2, rank3, rank4.